 There are three basic types of SNTs.
 The appropriate type of trust for a disabled individual depends on whose money or assets will be funding the trust.
-The amount of money available to fund the trust and whether there is someone who can act as trustee (i.e., administer the trust) are other factors.
+Other factors to consider are the amount of money available to fund the trust and whether there is someone who can act as trustee (i.e., administer the trust).

-- A "Third Party" SNT is a trust set up and funded by a parent or other person who has no legal duty to support the PIN (parents have a duty to support their children only until they reach age 21). - An "OBRA-93" Payback SNT (usually referred to as a "First Party" trust) is a trust established by the PIN herself or himself, a parent, grandparent, legal guardian or a court1 but which is funded with the assets of a beneficiary who is disabled and is under age 65.
+- A "Third Party" SNT is a trust set up and funded by a parent or other person who has no legal duty to support the PIN (parents have a duty to support their children only until they reach age 21). - An "OBRA-93" Payback SNT (usually referred to as a "First Party" trust) is a trust established by the PIN herself or himself, a parent, grandparent, legal guardian or a court, which is funded with the assets of a beneficiary who is disabled and is under age 65.
 When the person with a disability dies, the State has a right to be "paid back" for medical assistance (Medicaid) it gave to the beneficiary if there are any assets left in the trust. - An "OBRA-93" Pooled Trust is a trust that can only be established and managed by a not-for profit organization.
 A separate trust account is funded with the assets of the PIN.
 With this type of trust, the state does not have to be paid back for Medicaid benefits as long as the remaining assets in the beneficiary's account stay in the pooled trust after the beneficiary dies (for the use of other pooled trust beneficiaries).

-Keep in mind that Medicaid, title 19 of the Social Security Act, enacted in 1965 at the same time as Medicare, is a joint program of the federal government and the states.
+Keep in mind that Medicaid, title 19 of the Social Security Act enacted in 1965 at the same time as Medicare, is a joint program of both federal and state governments.

 States are required to provide certain benefits required by Title 19 and cannot be "more restrictive."
-But states can provide additional benefits (be more "generous") than required.
-For example, New York has a fairly generous "Community Medicaid" (home care) program; a few other states have some home care benefits, but eligibility rules are more restrictive.
+However, states can elect to provide additional benefits.
+For example, New York has a fairly generous "Community Medicaid" (home care) program and while other states offer some home care benefits, their eligibility rules are often more restrictive.